 Traditionally, those who negotiate official ceasefire arrangements go on to become those who negotiate the political settlements that follow.
 The 1999 Lusaka Ceasefire Agreement, negotiated to cease hostilities in the Democratic Republic of the Congo, is one example of this.
 Chapter 5 of the agreement codified who would take part in the subsequent inter-Congolese political negotiations80 and made no stipulation for women's inclusion.
-Delegate selection procedures therefore produced only six women delegates out of 73.81 It was only after these six delegates collectively demanded a 30 percent participation quota that adjustments were made to the selection process, bringing the number of women delegates to 40 (11 percent).82 In this case, the onus was on the women, who were in the minority, to justify the need for more inclusive representation of not just the country's population, but those most deeply affected by the conflict.
+Delegate selection procedures therefore produced only six women delegates out of 73.81 It was only after these six delegates collectively demanded a 30 percent participation quota that adjustments were made to the selection process, bringing women's representation to 25 percent.82 In this case, the onus was on the women, who were in the minority, to justify the need for more inclusive representation of not just the country's population, but those most deeply affected by the conflict.